© 2020 Baptist Health. All Rights Reserved.

 Myth or fact: You won't develop diabetes just because you're overweight or obese.

 FACT.
 Being overweight is only one of several risk factors for type 2 diabetes.
 Other risk factors include your family history, your race or ethnicity, and your age.
-Most people who are overweight never get type 2 diabetes.
 And many people with type 2 diabetes are of normal weight or just moderately overweight.

 Myth or fact: Eating too much sugar causes diabetes.